ElusiveMind/backup/README.md

 **INTERVAL**
 This is the interval at which to run the cron scripts.
 Must be in cron format (ex.
 0 0 * * *)

-**MINIO_ENDPOINT**
+**AWS_BUCKET_SUBFOLDER**
+The sub-folder inside the bucket for which backups will be stored.
+Useful if you are using one bucket for multiple projects and wish to keep them separated into different folders.

+**AWS_ENDPOINT**
-This is the full canonical URL (http or https) to the MinIO server that the backups will be sent to.
+This is the full canonical URL (http or https) to the AWS URL that the backups will be sent to.

-**MINIO_KEY**
+**AWS_KEY**
-This is the secret key used to authenticate with MinIO.
+This is the secret key used to authenticate with AWS.
 KEEP THIS OUT OF YOUR GIT REPOSITORY.
 You have been warned.
 Don't make the same mistakes I have :)

-**MINIO_SECRET**
+**AWS_SECRET**
-This is the secret phrase used to authenticate with MinIO.
+This is the secret phrase used to authenticate with AWS.
 Again, KEEP THIS OUT OF YOUR GIT REPOSITORY.
 You have been warned.
 Don't make the same mistakes I have :)

-**MINIO_FILE_TTL**
+**AWS_FILE_TTL**
 This is the number of days to keep of backups.
 Each backup will be kept for this interval.
 Once reached, the file will be removed on the next synchronization.

 **MYSQL_HOST**